neoforge-dev/starter/memory-bank/progress.md

 ## Known Issues

 - **Performance Polyfill**: We've significantly reduced the number of Performance API polyfill installation messages during test runs by using a global flag to prevent multiple installations.
-However, we still see multiple instances of the Lit dev mode warning silencing message.
+We've also reduced the number of Lit dev mode warning silencing messages using the same approach.
 - **Unhandled Error**: We still have an unhandled error related to function cloning during test runs, although it's being properly handled by our custom reporter and doesn't affect the test results.
 - **Memory Usage Test**: The memory usage test in performance.test.js is skipped due to environment limitations.
 We need to find a way to measure memory usage in a test environment.
 - **Lit Dev Mode Warning**: We've silenced the Lit dev mode warning by patching the reactive-element.js file, but this is a workaround rather than a proper solution.
 We should investigate why setting NODE_ENV to production doesn't work as expected.